silverboxdev/shottsyarts.com/wp-content/plugins/woocommerce/readme.txt

 == Upgrade Notice ==

-= 2.2.4 =
+= 2.3.5 =
-2.2 is a major update.
-Test extensions and your theme prior to updating, ensure extensions are up to date and 2.2 compatible, and ensure that you keep backups.
+2.3.0 is a major update so it is important that you make backups, test extensions and your theme prior to updating, and ensure extensions are 2.3 compatible.
 Developers should catch up with [develop.woothemes.com](http://develop.woothemes.com/) to see what has been happening in core.